Naaabill/lab6_mac/doc/compiler.md

 sudo apt-get install build-essential
 ```

-Ubuntu provides a compiler version, but no more the associated debugger!
-The best way is to use [the one provided by ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).
+The compiler can be downloaded through packages, but there are some problems with it.
+You can download [a version provided by ARM](https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads).

 The archive may be decompressed, and the environment variable PATH should be updated (here if the archive has been decompressed to `/path/to/gcc-arm`):
 ```sh
 export PATH=/path/to/gcc-arm/bin:$PATH